 The experiments are based on 382 brain MR volumes (isotropic 1mm) and 455 short-axis cardiac MR volumes (1.25×1.25×2mm3).
-Figure 15 visualize the viewing planes to be detected.
+Figure 14 visualize the viewing planes to be detected.
 The specific Q-learning strategies include DQN, DDQN (Double DQN), Duel DQN, and Duel DDQN.
-The detection of the ACPC and mid-saggittal planes reaches an error less than 2mm and the detection of the apical four chamber plane reaches an error around 5mm.
+The detection of the anterior-posterior commissure (ACPC) and mid-sagittal planes reach an error less than 2mm and the detection of the apical four chamber plane reaches an error around 5mm, where the error is measured as the distance between anatomical landmarks and the detected planes and the landmarks are accordingly specified for the ACPC and mid-sagittal planes.

-Dou et al. (2019) study how to use a DRL agent to localize two standard planes of transthalamic (TT) and transcerebellar (TC) positions in a 3D ultrasound volume of fetal head.
+Dou et al. (2019) study how to use a DRL agent to localize two standard planes of transthalamic (TT) and transcerebellar (TC) positions in a 3D ultrasound volume of the fetal head.
 The plane parameterization, action space, and reward function are defined in a similar manner to Alansary et al. (2018).
 To ease the localization, they propose to augment the agent with a warm start module for better initialization and an active termination module for drift prevention.
 Based on their extensive validation on in-house datasets of 430 prenatal US volumes, the proposed approach improves both the accuracy and efficiency of the localization system.